-- 1. Solve the system of linear equations and vector space. - 2.
-Emphasize the role of linear transformations, and find Eigenvalues and Eigenvectors. - 3.
-Analyze the Functions of Complex variables and their analyticity. - 4.
-Review Elementary complex functions and solve complex integrations. - 5.
-Understand the basic concepts of Laurent series expansions and compute residues and improper integrals.
+- 1. To introduce System of linear equations, Vector spaces, basis and dimension etc. - 2.
+To emphasize the role of Linear transformations, Elementary row operations, Eigen values and Eigenvectors. - 3.
+To analyze the Functions of Complex variables and their analyticity. - 4.
+To familiarize the knowledge of Elementary complex functions, complex integration. - 5.
+To avail the basic concepts of Laurent series expansions.
+Calculus of residues and their applications.